alfredofernandes/php-quizIT/documentation/readme.txt

 -----------------------

-01 - Creating the database.
+01 - Setting up your machine.
     1.1 - Open XAMPP;
     1.2 - Start both Apache and MySQL modules;

-    1.3 - Open PhpMyAdmin's in a browser of your choice;
+02 - Creating the database.
-    1.4 - Locate and enter the Import tab;
+    2.1 - Open PhpMyAdmin's in a browser of your choice;
-    1.5 - Inside the Import tab, click in "Choose File"; 1.6 - Find in your computer the db_queries.sql file - located in the project's Database folder;
+    2.2 - Locate and enter the Import tab;
-    1.7 - Select the db_queries.sql file and at the bottom of the page, click Go.
+    2.3 - Inside the Import tab, click in "Choose File"; 2.4 - Find in your computer the db_queries.sql file - located in the project's Database folder;

-02 - Running the project.
+    1.5 - Select the db_queries.sql file and at the bottom of the page, click Go.

-    2.1 - Open your browser and go to localhost/project
+03 - Running the project.
-    2.2 -
+    3.1 - Open your browser and go to localhost/project/www/index.php;